Zokrates/ZoKrates/zokrates_book/src/gettingstarted.md

 ## Installation

-Using Docker is currently the recommended way to get started with Zokrates.
+Using Docker is currently the recommended way to get started with ZoKrates.

 ```bash
 docker run -ti zokrates/zokrates /bin/bash